 Living History….. history comes to life

 Havre Beneath the Streets underground tours come to life on Living History Day.
 This day allows one to take the tour and see the Old West at its best in the Sporting Eagle Saloon.
 Shop at Gourley Brothers Bakery and purchase a tasty homemade pastry made fresh.
 Hungry from your tour, receive a meat sample from Havre's Meat Market.
 Have a sweet tooth, get your choice of old fashion penny candy available to buy at Holland and Son Mercantile.
 Saturday's tours will start at 9am, will run every half hour and catch the last tour at 4pm.
 Appointments for tours are welcomed.
-A special rate of $8.00 a person will be offered for tours on Saturday, June 3rd.
+A special rate of $8.00 a person will be offered for tours during Living History.

 Hi Line Heritage House Museum

 This year's Living History program will follow Mrs. Mary Daniel, one of the Mathews servants, during a typical work day in 1910.
 Census records show the Mathews had two live-in servants in 1910; Daniel and Paul Tajima, who was Japanese.
 He later became an Episcopal minister.
 For Living History day, tours will start at 9:00 a.m. and end at 5:00 p.m. fee charged